panzerdp/dmitripavlutin.com/content/posts/089-array-contains-value/index.md

 const hasValue = array.includes(value[, fromIndex]);
 ```

-The first argument `value` is the value to search in array.
+The first argument `value` is the value to search in the array.
 The second, optional, argument `fromIndex` is the index from where to start searching.
 The method returns a boolean indicating whether `array` contains `value`.

 For example, let's determine whether an array of greeting words contains the values `'hi'` and `'hey'`: